Ferdinand Bordewijk

 Ferdinand Bordewijk (10 October 1884 – 28 April 1965) was a Dutch author.
 His style, which is terse and symbolic, is considered to belong to New Objectivity and magic realism.
 He was awarded the P. C. Hooft Award in 1953 and the Constantijn Huygens Prize in 1957.
-Character (1997), an Academy Award-winning film directed by Mike van Diem, was based on his novel of the same name (1938).
+He wrote novels and short stories; of his novels, his 1938 Character is canonical in the Netherlands, and was the basis for a 1997 film of the same name.

 Biography

-Ferdinand Bordewijk was born in Amsterdam, Netherlands, and moved to The Hague when he was ten years old.
+Ferdinand Bordewijk was born in Amsterdam, and moved with his family to The Hague when he was ten.
 He studied law at Leiden University.
 After graduation, he worked first at a Rotterdam law firm and became an independent lawyer in Schiedam in 1919, remaining an inhabitant of The Hague all of his life.
 He was married to the composer Johanna Bordewijk-Roepman.
 He wrote the libretto for her opera Rotonde (1941).